 In addition to using various training aids to teach visually impaired students to ski, we also guide them down the mountain safely.
 An instructor must keep the visually impaired skier informed of necessary turns and potential hazards.
 To make other skiers aware of the unique situation, the visually impaired skier and instructor wear bright orange vests to identify themselves.
 With this configuration, other skiers know not to ski in between them or limit their communication.

-Although many intellectually disabled skiers are physically able to ski, the instructional challenge is in the student’s cognitive abilities.
+Although many cognitively impaired skiers are physically able to ski, the instructional challenge is in the student’s cognitive abilities.

 This student can keep balance and ski while wearing standard skis and boots.
 However, due to the student’s cognitive disability, it will take some practice before she can respond appropriately to the instructor’s verbal instructions.
 Until then, the instructor uses tether lines attached to the front of the student’s skis to initiate the requested actions.
 The student learns by doing and feeling in a safe and active learning environment.
 With time and practice, the student is able to self-initiate the appropriate skiing maneuvers.